 Cover with water and add vinegar.

-Cover and cook on love for six to twelve hours ensuring the bones remain covered with water.
+Cover and cook on low for 12 to 24 hours ensuring the bones remain covered with water.

 Remove feet and bones with tongs and set aside.

 Strain broth through a fine mesh sieve, metal coffee filter or cheesecloth lined colander.